BurningSmile/My-Public-TF2-Config/README.md

 # Pub
 - Turns off text chat and voice chat
 - Turns on hud 3d player class model
-- Turns off Skial logo if you are on a Skial server

 # Rollout
 - Script for practicing rollouts, dependency for Sollyrollout_fakelag and Sollyrollout_nofakelag